Zelenskyy says Ukrainian special military units in Kherson

 Videos and photos on social media showed residents jubilantly taking to the streets, waving Ukrainian flags and chanting in celebration.
 A Ukrainian flag flew over a monument in a central Kherson square for the first time since the city was seized in early March.
 Some footage showed crowds cheering on men in military uniform and tossing one man wearing combat fatigues up in the air.
 Other videos showed villagers embracing troops en route to the city.

-Ukrainian officials have not confirmed the city was back in Ukrainian hands.
-A spokesperson for Ukraine’s military intelligence agency said “an operation to liberate Kherson” and the surrounding region of the same name was underway.
+Ukrainian officials have not claimed the city was yet in Ukrainian hands.

-“It will be possible to talk about establishing Ukrainian control over the city only after an official report by the General Staff” of the Ukrainian army, Andriy Yusov told The Associated Press.
+Zelenskyy said that Russian forces placed mines in the city and that after troops enter, they will be followed by sappers, rescue workers and energy personnel.
+Despite the daunting tasks ahead of them, “Medicine, communications, social services are returning. … Life is returning,” he said.

 Ukrainian intelligence urged Russian soldiers who might still be in the city to surrender in anticipation of Ukrainian forces arriving.
 “Your command left you to the mercy of fate,” it said in a statement.
 “Your commanders urge you to change into civilian clothes and try to escape from Kherson on your own.
 Obviously, you won’t be able to.”